GeeNkonzo/php-quiz-project/README.md

 - WAMP

 ## What you will need to access the quiz
-- WAMP (You will need to download and install if you do not have it on your PC already).
+- WAMP or equivalent (You will need to download and install if you do not have it on your PC already).
 - Clone this project from github to a folder.
 - Create a virtual host on WAMP and add the path of the folder.
 - Open and take quiz